Super Documents

 Having a paper office and dealing with physical documents is a commonly accepted paradigm.
 That’s how businesses have operated for decades and continue to do so.
 When you introduce something that challenges that paradigm, not everyone will jump onboard straight away.

 It will require a lot of planning and preparation.
-You will need to provide training, and continue to promote the benefits of the change and how it will make their lives simpler at work if they don’t have to use paper anymore.
+You will need to provide training and continue to promote the change’s benefits, including how it will make their lives simpler at work if they don’t have to use paper anymore.

-It will also require you to update your policies and procedures and put new contracts in place to reflect the changes made.
+It will also require you to update your policies and procedures and establish new contracts to reflect the changes made.

 3. You may lose employees and customers